zenywallet/caprese/README.md

         return response(retFile.data)
 ```

 You can also create static content objects from static strings with `content()`.
-The second argument of `content()` does not have to be a formal MIME type, but can be an extension such as *html* or *js*.
 The content object has uncompressed, Deflate compressed, Brotli compressed, MIME type, SHA256 hash, and MD5 hash.

 ```nim
 const IndexHtml = staticHtmlDocument: